A Handful of Rotten Corn–a Day in the Life of 50,000 Christians in North Korean Prison Camps

 Father, we pray with Christians like Hea Woo and the 50,000 believers who are currently in prison in North Korea.
 We pray for their safety and their release–and that their witness in prison would lead to many other people finding Jesus in the camps.
 We also ask for Your justice, peace and hope to break through the brutal reality of life in North Korea, that Your name might be glorified.

-In some cases, representative names and photos are used.
+In some cases, representative names and photos are used for security reasons.